yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-sumofsquaresprogramming.md

 p_sos = v'*Q*v;
 ````

 The polynomials have to match, hence all coefficient in the polynomial describing the difference of the two polynomials have to be zero.
+With that and the crcual constraint that the matrix used in the decomposition is positive semi-definite, we have defined the full sos-problem and can solve it.

 ````matlab
 F = [coefficients(p-p_sos,[x y]) == 0, Q >= 0];